 - While many of these things happen at L’Abri, at least in part, this is not how L’Abri is structured.

-- Look through the Work and Study page, as well as the question “What does a typical day at L’Abri look like?” above, for a good idea of what to expect from daily life here.
+- Look through the Work and Study page to answer the question “What does a typical day at L’Abri look like?” and to get a good idea of what to expect from daily life here.